 “Non-disclosure agreements (NDAs) are used unethically by some employers and also some members of the legal profession to silence victims of sexual harassment, and there is insufficient oversight and regulation of their use.
 It is unacceptable that victims are scared to speak about their experiences of sexual harassment in the workplace and that those who use NDAs unethically are not held to account.”

-To aid in this campaign we have drafted a letter to be adapted and sent to your vice-chancellor, along with an example form to collect signatures.
-Please see the guidance below.
+To aid in this campaign we have drafted a letter to be adapted for each institution and sent to the vice-chancellor, along with an example form to collect signatures.
+If you are leading a campaign at your institution, please contact us at email@example.com to let us know.

 The letter should be adapted to fit with the particular institution in mind, and the specific policies in place.
 Do not be afraid to cite an institution’s own zero tolerance policies.